 Reviewed by: Blue Falcon

-It’s a Regency romance.
-I learned a few new phrases.
-(I do love Regency phrases.
-Sometimes they are so much more descriptive than American phrases.)
+Plus, I learned a few new phrases.
+I do love Regency-Era phrases.
+Sometimes they are so much more descriptive than modern American ones.

 Other than a few kisses, there is no sexual content.

 There was no steam in Tangled Web.
 Except for a few kisses and the spanking mentioned earlier, this would have been a clean book—not as in “clean and pure” or “clean equals good,” but as in antiseptic or sterile, like a hospital.

 This is a sweet romance, but it has zero calories and is sugar-free.

 Shootings, killings, and a swordfight.
 None of the violence is graphic.

 I really wanted to like Tangled Web, as I currently own four of Ms. Bennett’s books and have many more on my TBR lists.
 But this was a seriously disappointing book!

 My hope is that Ms. Bennett’s future books will be better; they can’t be much worse.

 In a delightful Regency romance, Celia Marcombe vowed Lord Trevor Ryde would never get his hands on her fortune—let alone her person—no matter how handsome he was.
 But Lord Ryde chuckled as his betrothed gave vent to her temper.
 Her spirit would make her surrender sweeter, and by the time he was done with her, Celia would beg him to make her his wife!Tangled Web by Janice Bennett